enasequence/read_docs/submit/general-guide/interactive.rst

 ============

-This guide will introduce you to the Webin Submissions Portal (WSP) service, which allows you to submit data to ENA interactively through an ordinary web browser.
+This guide will introduce you to the Webin Portal service, which allows you to submit data to ENA interactively through an ordinary web browser.